 In Azure, the Azure Content Delivery Network is a global CDN solution for delivering high-bandwidth content that is hosted in Azure or any other location.
 Using Azure CDN, you can cache publicly available objects loaded from Azure blob storage, a web application, virtual machine, any publicly accessible web server.

 This topic describes some general best practices and considerations when using a CDN.
-To learn more about using Azure CDN, see CDN Documentation.
+For more information, see Azure CDN.

 How and why a CDN is used

 Typical uses for a CDN include:

 Delivering static resources for client applications, often from a website.
 These resources can be images, style sheets, documents, files, client-side scripts, HTML pages, HTML fragments, or any other content that the server does not need to modify for each request.
 The application can create items at runtime and make them available to the CDN (for example, by creating a list of current news headlines), but it does not do so for each request.

 Delivering public static and shared content to devices such as mobile phones and tablet computers.
 The application itself is a web service that offers an API to clients running on the various devices.
 The CDN can also deliver static datasets (via the web service) for the clients to use, perhaps to generate the client UI.
 For example, the CDN could be used to distribute JSON or XML documents.

 Serving entire websites that consist of only public static content to clients, without requiring any dedicated compute resources.

 Streaming video files to the client on demand.
 Video benefits from the low latency and reliable connectivity available from the globally located datacenters that offer CDN connections.
 Microsoft Azure Media Services (AMS) integrates with Azure CDN to deliver content directly to the CDN for further distribution.
 For more information, see Streaming endpoints overview.